NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 Sadly, we don’t have any further CLI or visualizing tool today to answer `Running 'dotnet restore' on a (large) .sln file restores a certain problematic package.
 How do I know which project(s) in the solution is causing that package to be restored?` question.

 ## Goals
-The main goal is to add `dotnet nuget why` command to .NET CLI to help customers visual the dependency graph for a given package.
+The main goal is to add `dotnet nuget why` command to .NET CLI to help customers understand the dependency graph for a given package.

 ## Customers
 We are building this for .NET users to be successful with understanding dependency graph for a given package.